Authentication

 Request the Authorization Code

-Users will be directed to an Apicbase login page where they will be prompted to enter their Apicbase credentials (email and password).
-Upon successful login, they will then be asked to confirm that they allow the application to access the requested resources through a confirmation screen.
+Users will be directed to an Apicbase login page where they will be prompted to enter their credentials.
+Upon successful login, they will be asked to confirm that they allow the application to access the requested resources.

-Once the user clicks 'Authorize', their browser window will be redirected to either your application's redirect address or an Apicbase page by default.
-The authorization code will be included in the URL as a query parameter, as shown below:
+Once the user clicks 'Authorize', their browser will be redirected to your application's redirect URI with the authorization code included as a query parameter:

 https://www.your-website.com/your-apicbase-subpage/?code=123456abcdef